imshantnu/gtau-fe-test/README.md

 ## Gumtree AU Front-End Code Test

+**Hi!**

+This repo was cloned from the test repo; The solution has been pushed and can be tested using the same getting started doco!

+The exercise was time boxed to 2 hours as suggested!

 Hello! :wave:

 This is the code test for Front-End Developer candidates at Gumtree Australia.